One of the most neglected parts of a robot vacuum is the wheel. For Roomba robots, there are three – a caster and two side wheels.

 The Roomba I’m working on in this article is the Roomba 675.
 It has a similar bolt pattern as the 690 and 614.

 Steps to remove the Roomba side wheels

 1. Remove the side brush.
 Only one bolt holds the side brush.
-Use a standard Philips screwdriver to loosen.
+Use a standard Philips screwdriver to loosen it.
 Store in a zip-lock bag if possible so prevent misplacing it.

 2. Take out the base plate by loosening these four bolts.
-With the side brush out of the way, you can remove the base plate.
+You can remove the base plate with the side brush out of the way.

 3. Three bolts hold each side wheel in place.
 Grab a smaller Philips screwdriver that will fit.
 For this task, it’s better to have a screwdriver set, so you can use something that fits snugly and not strip the head.

-4. Don’t loosen all the way, just enough to extract the wheel assembly.
-One technique I do is to gently pull the wheel assembly after I undo all three bolts.
+4. Don’t loosen all the way.
+Just enough to extract the wheel assembly.
+One technique I use is gently pulling the wheel assembly after I undo all three bolts.